 While some chemicals may require certain disposal methods, others can be recycled.
 For example, chemicals like ethyl alcohol, xylene and formalin can be recycled, distilled or filtered.
 Laboratory waste management involves having a Hazardous Materials Business Plan in place to keep the many different types of waste found in labs organized.

 Some pharmaceutical waste is considered hazardous based on its ignitability, corrosivity, reactivity and toxicity.
-Listed hazardous wastesmedical waste disposal include a variety of drugs, from epinephrine to nitroglycerin and many chemotherapy agents.
+Listed hazardous wastes include a variety of drugs, from epinephrine to nitroglycerin and many chemotherapy agents.

 In California, the Department of Toxic Substances Control (DTSC) regulates pharmaceutical wastes.
 The state’s hazardous waste laws govern the management of waste pharmaceuticals that meet the federal definition of hazardous waste found in Title 40 Code of Federal Regulation (40CFR) 261.3.